leaysgur/flowtype-webrtc/README.md

 On the other hand, built-in typings does not have definitions about `RTCPeerConnection`, `RTCSessionDescription`, and so on.

 So, we need this repo until that day comes!

+> Note: Legacy APIs are not supported in this typings.